scriptingstudio/PSCCalendar/README.md

 ## Known Issues

+- [ ] The number of day columns of the vertical calendar vary (4-6), so it is difficult to align the titles if number of months greater 2

 - [ ] Some cultures display day names incorrectly ([Example 7](https://github.com/scriptingstudio/PSCCalendar/blob/main/show-calendar.md#example-7-culture-font-rendering-anomalies))

 - [ ] Windows and VSCode Terminal window resize with certain ANSI codes creates display artifacts in the last column<br>